codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 Test and debug your grading scripts
 -----------------------------------
 ..
 Note:: Codio provides the ability to test your auto-grading scripts when creating your project, this should be done before publishing your project to a course.
 Once an assignment has been published to the course, any changes made to files in the student workspace (/home/codio/workspace) are not reflected in the published assignment.
-Grading scripts should be stored in the **.guides/secure** folder, files in the .guides and guides/secure folders can be published even if students have already started.
+Grading scripts should be stored in the **.guides/secure** folder.
+Files in the .guides and guides/secure folders can be published even if students have already started.

 Test your script in the IDE